-- Fiscal Year 2023 projected expenditures in the City Manager's Office are expected to be \$33 532, or 4 percent, lower than Fiscal Year 2022 projected spending.
-This is primarily due to the retirement costs budgeted in Fiscal Year 2022 for the former City Manager that are not repeated for Fiscal Year 2023 and lower expected spending on contract services. - Non-personnel expenditures decrease by 17 percent, reflecting lower expected spending on contract services.
+Fiscal Year 2023 projected expenditures in the City Manager's Office are expected to be 9 percent lower overall than Fiscal Year 2022 projected spending.
+This is primarily due to a 13 percent reduction in Fiscal Year 2022 personnel expenditures; retirement costs budgeted in Fiscal Year 2022 for the retirement of the former City Manager are not budgeted in Fiscal Year 2023.

-- Communications expenditures, which cover office phones and cell phones, increased by 30 percent due to the City's planned switch to a replacement phone system. - The supplies line increase reflects the addition of break room supplies, offset by the reduction in the office expenditures line. - Division FTEs under the General Fund remain unchanged; the ARPA manager is a member of the City Manager's Office staff but salaries and fringe benefits are budgeted in the ARPA Fund. - Fiscal Year 2023 services and charges include contractual costs (\$30,000) for a financial forecast consultant to assist in the development of a long-term financial plan for the City.
+- Non-personnel expenditures increased by seven percent, reflecting higher costs for conferences, training, and association dues from new professional memberships including the Montgomery County Chamber of Commerce, National Recreation and Parks Association, Alliance for Innovation, and the National Forum for Black Public Administrators (NFBPA).
+In addition, conference, training, and association dues for the recently hired ARPA Manager contributed to the increase.
+This expenditure line includes staff memberships in ICMA, MCCMA, MML, NIGP, GARE, and GFOA, as well as Citywide membership in MWCOG. - Communications expenditures, which cover office phones and cell phones, increased by 30 percent due to the City's planned switch to a replacement phone system. - The supplies line increase reflects the addition of break room supplies, offset by the reduction in the office expenditures line. - Division FTEs under the General Fund remain unchanged; the ARPA manager is a member of the City Manager's Office staff but salaries and fringe benefits are budgeted in the ARPA Fund. - Fiscal Year 2023 services and charges include contractual costs (\$70,000) for a financial forecast consultant to assist in the development of a long-term financial plan for the City.